riddlesio/match-wrapper/README.md

 # Riddles.io Match Wrapper

 The match wrapper is used to run matches on Riddles.io.
-Takes case of starting up the processes, handles communication between the processes, handles broken/non-responding processes and stores the results of the match.
+It takes care of starting up the processes, handles communication between the processes, handles broken/non-responding processes and stores the results of the match.